ratwolfzero/hopalong_python/README.md

 Two variants of the program are available:

-- Basic Version: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
+- Basic 2D Version: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
+- Basic 3D Version: Calculates and displays the Hopalong Attractor along with pixel density represented by Z-axis.
+The code of the basis version is prepered for both, just comment out the corresponding "render_trajectory_image" function

 - Extended Version: Includes all features of the basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.